 Membership shall be for three (3) years, with one-third of the members elected each year.

 Section 1.
-The Senate is empowered to adopt resolutions and by-laws not inconsistent with the Constitution.
+The Senate is empowered to adopt resolutions and by-laws consistent with the Constitution.

 Section 2.
 Meetings of the Senate shall be held at least once each month of the academic year.